netdata/netdata/collectors/systemd-journal.plugin/README.md

 the newest to the oldest file, allowing the user interface to work immediately after startup, for the most recent timeframes.

+### Best practices for better performance

-systemd-journal has been designed first to be reliable and then to be fast.
+systemd-journal has been designed **first to be reliable** and then to be fast.
 It includes several mechanisms to ensure minimal data loss under all conditions (e.g. disk corruption, tampering, forward secure sealing) and despite the fact that it utilizes several techniques to require minimal disk footprint (like deduplication of log entries, linking of values and fields, compression) the disk footprint of journal files remains significantly higher compared to other log management solutions.

 The higher disk footprint results in higher disk I/O during querying, since a lot more data have to read from disk to evaluate a query.
-Query performance at scale can greatly be improved by utilizing a compressed filesystem (ext4, btrfs, zfs) to store systemd-journal files.
+Query performance at scale can greatly benefit by utilizing a compressed filesystem (ext4, btrfs, zfs) to store systemd-journal files.

 systemd-journal files are cached by the operating system.
 There is no database server to serve queries.
 Each file is opened and the query runs by directly accessing the data in it.

 Therefore systemd-journal relies on the caching layer of the operating system to optimize query performance.
 The more RAM the system has, although it will not be reported as `used` (it will be reported as `cache`), the faster the queries will get.
 The first time a timeframe is accessed the query performance will be slower, but further queries on the same timeframe will be significantly faster since journal data are now cached in memory.

+So, on busy logs centralization systems, queries performance can be improved significantly by using a compressed filesystem for storing the journal files, and higher amounts of RAM.

 ## Configuration and maintenance